 Click here for COVID-19 updates as they relate to our services.

 Farm Credit of the Virginias provides over $1.8 billion dollars in financing to more than 11,000 farmers, agribusinesses and rural homeowners throughout Virginia, West Virginia and western Maryland.
 Farm Credit is a cooperative capitalized largely through investments made by farmers, ranchers and the rural homeowners and businesses that borrow from them.
-In fact, as part of a nationwide network they are the largest single provider of agricultural credit in the United States and have been for 100 years.
+In fact, as part of a nationwide network they are the largest single provider of agricultural credit in the United States and have been for over 100 years.
 Farm Credit helps maintain and improve the quality of life in rural America and on the farm through its constant commitment to competitive lending, expert financial services and for facilitating and sharing knowledge and resources through the Farm Credit Knowledge Center.
 For more information, visit www.FarmCreditKnowledgeCenter.com or www.FarmCreditofVirginias.com.

 The Leader includes customer-owner feature stories, financial reports, local ag news and more.